elliotlarson/dev-notes/javascript-notes.md

 # => hello
 ```

-## Merging an object onto an object
+## Merging an object into an object

 Like you merge in Ruby, you can use the `Object.assign` method: